arnoldmyint/COMP2910/README.md

 c)Description of code structure

-index.html		game menu also the game itself is here form.html		to submit the name for highscores (user won’t be able to go 				here directly) scoreboard.php		to view the highscores (online)
+index.html		game menu also the game itself is here form.html		to submit the name for highscores from Set levels (user won’t be able to go here directly) form2.html		to submit the name for highscores for Randomized levels (user won’t be able to go here directly) board.php		to view the highscores.
+This includes both from.html and form2.html submitions.

 styles\style.css	Styling the whole game